KDE/documentation-develop-kde-org/content/docs/plasma/widget/testing.md

   -h, --help                       Displays this help.
 ```

-You can test an installed widget by using it's plugin id.
+You can test an installed widget by using its plugin id.

 ```bash
 plasmoidviewer -a org.kde.plasma.kickoff